The Learning

 Please direct any enquiries to: extracurricular@regentcollege.wa.edu.au

-To apply for a position in the Instrumental Progam, families must complete an Expression of Interest (EOI) Form for their child prior to Monday 15th January 2024 to be considered for lessons commencing in Semester 1 2024 or Friday 28th June 2024 to be considered for lessons commencing in Semester 2 2024.
+To apply for a position in the Instrumental Program, families must complete an Expression of Interest (EOI) Form for their child prior to Monday 27th January 2025 to be considered for lessons commencing in Semester 1 2025 or Friday 26th June 2025 to be considered for lessons commencing in Semester 2 2025.

 As positions are limited, all EOIs received are placed on a waitlist and you will be contacted should a suitable position be available for your child.